jimriddle1/hubspot_challenge/README.md

 # Overview

-- Take Home challenge in which the task was to consume two different end points using only users that had deactivated properties
+- Take Home challenge in which the task was to consume two different end points using only Users that had deactivated Properties
 - Explores a many to many relationship, where Users have many Properties through UserProperties, and vice versa

 ---

 # Learning Goals

-- Active Record Query to find Users with deactivated properties
+- Active Record Query to find Users with deactivated Properties
 - Consume an API for two different post requests

 ---